Mashood97/network_state_handler/README.md

 A simple friendly network state handler to handle states of a request as it's in a initial, loading, loaded or an error.
 You can use it with any of your favourite package either it's http or dio.

-## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 # 🎖 Installing

 1) First goto your pubspec.yaml file and add dependency: